-- The long term pellet price and AUD/USD exchange rate in the forecasts by comparing them to economic and industry forecasts; - The projected cost savings in future years which rely on future capital projects; - The discount rate used by assessing the cost of capital for the Group, assisted by PwC valuations experts, and comparing the rate to market data and industry research.
+- The long term pellet price and AUD/USD exchange rate assumptions by comparing them to economic and industry forecasts; - The discount rate used by assessing the cost of capital for the Group, assisted by PwC valuations experts, and comparing the rate to market data and industry research.

-We obtained the Group's calculation of the rehabilitation obligation (the model).
-We checked the timing of the cash flows in the model for consistency with the current Life of Mine plan.
+We evaluated the Group's calculation of the rehabilitation obligation for consistency with the current Life of Mine plan.

-We compared the discount rate used to market data.
+We compared the discount rate used to available market data.

-Where external and internal experts were used by the Group to estimate remediation costs, we assessed our ability to use their estimates for the purposes of our audit.
+Where external and internal experts were used by the Group to estimate remediation costs, we assessed our ability to use their estimates for the purposes of our audit